Isu Elihle: isiZulu meaning “Great Idea”

-In 2018 we have introduced The Isu Elihle Mandy Rossouw Accountability Category
+The Isu Elihle Mandy Rossouw Accountability Category

 Media professionals are invited to submit original story ideas on child-related issues that they would like to explore in their reporting to be published on any mainstream news media platform of their choice.

 Each applicant will be required to enter into an agreement with a newsroom of their choice to be eligible for the competition.
 This means that the onus is on the journalist to approach the newsroom which in turn has to commit to publishing the content should the journalist’s story idea be selected.

 The submissions will go through a selection process, undertaken by a panel of judges made up of children and representatives from MMA.
 The six story ideas will then be selected with an emphasis being placed on their originality and creativity.
 Concepts that will foreground children’s participation and/or help to challenge common stereotypes about the roles of children in the media and society will be prioritised.